KorfLab/genDL/xtra/rloop/README.md

 Data preparation requires the human genome file in 2bit format as well as a program to decode/retrieve sequences, and a bigwig decoder.
 `hg19.2bit`, `twoBitToFa`, and `bigWigToWig` can be downloaded from the UCSC genome site.
+Soft-link all of these to the prep directory.

 Note that if you are on a Mac and you download a binary, you won't have permission to run it unless you remove the security protection.

 	xattr -c twoBitToFa bigWigToWig